 - 1. The right to instruction by qualified professionals - 2.
 The right to appropriate academic supports and resources - 3.
 The right to receive course syllabi and course assignments in a timely manner - 4.
 The right to an explanation of academic expectations and grading criteria for each class - 5.
 The right to have faculty present in class on a timely basis - 6.
 The right to meet with faculty for individual consultation during scheduled times - 7.
 The right to advisement for academic and school-related concerns from an assigned advisor - 8.
 The right to have papers and assignments returned in a timely manner with appropriate comments and/or grades - 9.
-The right to Agency-Based Educaiton with qualified supervision - 10.
+The right to field education with qualified supervision - 10.
 The right to fair and consistent grading - 11.
-The right to review their academic records, with appropriate legal exceptions - 12.
-The right to privacy in relation to academic records.
-The University/School must obtain the student's written consent to release an education record - 13.
-The right to be treated with dignity and respect in educational endeavors - 14.
-The right to participate in the governance of the School of Social Work
+The right to inspect and review their own education records, , as set forth in the University's Student Privacy Rights Policy - 12.
+The right to privacy in connection with their education records, as set forth in the University's Student Privacy Rights Policy. - 13.
+The right to be treated with dignity and respect in educational endeavors